JetBrains/kotlin-web-site/docs/topics/mpp/migrating-multiplatform-project-to-14.md

 Kotlin 1.4.0 comes with lots of features and improvements in the tooling for multiplatform programming.
 Some of them just work out of the box on existing projects, and some require additional configuration steps.
-This guide will help you migrate your multiplatform projects to 1.4.0 and get the benefits of all its new features.
+This guide will help you migrate your multiplatform projects to 1.4.0 or higher and get the benefits of all its new features.

 ## For multiplatform project authors